Vyral/jorge-gonzalez/_posts/2021-01-07-q-have-you-had-your-real-estate-checkup-yet.md

 youtube_alternate_image: /uploads/real-estate-checkup-yt.jpg
 youtube_code: EkUX_WfKLkA
 ---
 {% include youtube.html %}

 As we begin a new year, it’s common for many people to think about accomplishing new goals or improving upon old goals they set the previous year.
 It’s also common for people to visit a doctor for a quick checkup to make sure they’re on track to stay healthy for the coming year.
 Do you ever think of doing the same thing with your finances and assets?
-Today I’ll discuss the importance of doing a real estate checkup in 2021.&nbsp;
+Today I’ll discuss the importance of doing a real estate checkup in the New Year.&nbsp;

 **Feel free to watch the video above in its entirety or use these timestamps to skip ahead to various sections at your leisure:&nbsp;**